palakbhawsar98/Ansible-Notes/README.md

 To know more about modules search it in official Ansible documentation

 ### Ansible Configuration
-Change the default behaviour of ansible configuration by editing coniguration file
+Change the default behaviour of ansible configuration by editing configuration file

 #### Order of Ansible Config
 - ANSIBLE_CONFIG (set environment variable)